zeykatecool/betterUI/README.md

 - It's less buggy than [betterElements](https://github.com/zeykatecool/betterElements) and more powerful.
 - [Docs](https://github.com/zeykatecool/betterUI/tree/main/docs)
 > Supports LuaRT 1.9.0,should expect it not to work on an older version.
+- If you only need Update function you can use `betterUI:forceUpdateWithoutWindow()`.
+You can manually add Window with `betterUI.currentlyEditingWindow`.

 # Features
 - You can use **onHover**,**onLeave**,**onMouseUp**,**onClick**, and **onRightClick** on any element,unlike betterElements.